autoloadnextpost/auto-load-next-post/readme.txt

 == Upgrade Notice ==
 = 1.5.0 : 28th July 2018 =

-This release brings many improvements and better theme support.
+This release brings many improvements, enhancements and better theme support.
 [See blog post](https://autoloadnextpost.com/2018/05/28/whats-coming-in-v1-5-0-of-auto-load-next-post/) for more details.